 Do I Need Microsoft Office for Mac?

 But which one do you need?
-Answering that question isn’t as easy, so let’s break down the differences.
+Answering that question isn’t easy, so let’s break down the differences.
 Microsoft Office has two main versions that apply to most people.
-The Business Edition is required if you plan to use it for commercial purposes and/or require Microsoft Exchange support.
+The Business Edition is required if you plan to use it commercially and require Microsoft Exchange support.
 If you have no idea what that means, you probably only need the Home and Student Edition.
 The Home and Student edition allows installation on up to three personal computers, meaning if you have other family members who may want it, one price is all you pay for use on up to three Macs.
 Both versions include Word, Excel, PowerPoint, Entourage, and Messenger.
 Another key difference is that the Home and Business version is not upgradeable.

 READ MORE :